ColinEspinas/darken/README.md

 ### container
 *Type: `String`*, *Default: `null`*

 Element selector to the container of darken.
-The darkmode will be applied only to the selected container.
+The dark mode will be applied only to the selected container.

-If the value is left to ``null`, the document element will be selected instead.
+If the value is left to `null`, the document element will be selected instead.

 ### default
 *Type: `String`*, *Default: `"light"`*